Right Now May Be the Best Buy-In Window for The Kroger Co. (KR)

 The Kroger Co.
-(KR) is priced at $45.67 after the most recent trading session.
-At the very opening of the session, the stock price was $43.51 and reached a high price of $44.34, prior to closing the session it reached the value of $44.26.
-The stock touched a low price of $43.445.Recently in News on October 10, 2022, Home Chef Makes the Holidays Easy with Minimal-Prep Menus Full of Festive Flavors.
-The seasonal Thanksgiving and holiday menus are available to order for delivery or pick up in Kroger Family stores.
+(KR) is priced at $44.26 after the most recent trading session.
+At the very opening of the session, the stock price was $45.76 and reached a high price of $48.36, prior to closing the session it reached the value of $46.57.
+The stock touched a low price of $44.78.Recently in News on October 14, 2022, Kroger and Albertsons Companies Announce Definitive Merger Agreement.
+Establishes National Footprint to Serve America with Fresh, Affordable Food for Everyone.
 You can read further details here

 The Kroger Co. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $62.78 on 04/08/22, with the lowest value was $42.70 for the same time period, recorded on 01/31/22.